 “All the Parish loved him: Chapel as well as Church people.
 He was poor in pocket, but rich in Christ”.

 Richard was fondly remembered by ‘Progress’ in the Ilkeston Pioneer (IP April 1853) ….

 ‘Is there a single individual in Ilkeston who can say aught disrespectful of that excellent man ?
 I, and very many others, have much to be thankful for to him.The pains he took to assemble us on the Sunday afternoon, to explain to us the scriptures; the benevolent smile he gave as we vied with each other in answering the questions he put, were more than enough to repay us: and he , I have no doubt, has his reward’.

-In November 1833 Moses Mason senior was declared insolvent and then bankrupt at the end of that year.
+In March 1833 Moses was sufficiently important to be nominated to be Guardian of the Poor for the Ilkeston Parish at the Vestry meeting.
+Just over six months later, in November 1833 he was declared insolvent and then bankrupt at the end of that year.
 In January 1834 his bankruptcy was annulled.

 When he died in 1848 his widow Sarah assumed responsibility for the business, helped by their son Moses junior and his sister Sarah junior.